The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/lgbtq-history-month.md

 templateKey: QuizController
 title: LGBTQ History Month
 siteMetadta:
-  description: >
+  description: >-
     An important part of looking towards the future of the LGBTQ community is recognizing and educating ourselves about our past.
-This LGBTQ History Month, The Trevor Project wants to test your knowledge of some of the most famous — past and present — icons in the LGBTQ community.
+This LGBTQ History Month, The Trevor Project is  celebrating by sharing this quiz about some of the most famous past and present LGBTQ icons.

     Take our LGBTQ History Month quiz now!